 How to Beat a Driving Under the Influence (DUI) Case

-DUI/driving under the influence offenses are some of the most frequently charged criminal offenses in the Pennsylvania.
-When someone is charged with a driving under the influence (DUI) offense they may immediately feel a sense of hopelessness because their liberty, driving privileges and reputation may be impacted.
+DUI/driving under the influence offenses is some of the most frequently charged criminal offenses in Pennsylvania.
+When someone is charged with driving under the influence (DUI) offense they may immediately feel a sense of hopelessness because their liberty, driving privileges, and reputation may be impacted.
 This article is not meant to highlight some of the main ways someone can challenge a DUI case.

 There are programs that may permit you to avoid conviction if you are a first offender.
 For second or third (plus) offenders there may be treatment court options or intermediate punishment programs.
 This article is solely meant as an overview of the litigation points of attack that need to be evaluated in every DUI case.
 Also, this is not to say that there will ALWAYS be legitimate issues in the following categories – these are the issues that a defense attorney (any worth his/her fee) MUST evaluate before making a recommendation to his client in any DUI case.

-First – the legality of the of the stop: Before any law-enforcement officer may stop a motor vehicle in Pennsylvania they must possess either reasonable suspicion or probable cause.
-Therefore, the first battle ground in any DUI case is whether or not the arresting officer possessed the needed legal justification to pull over and/or come into contact with the driver of the vehicle.
-In these situations if the stop is found to be illegal/unconstitutional then all of the evidence that flows from it will be suppressed.
-If the stop is suppressed than the case must be dismissed.
+First – the legality of the stop: Before any law-enforcement officer may stop a motor vehicle in Pennsylvania they must possess either reasonable suspicion or probable cause.
+Therefore, the first battleground in any DUI case is whether or not the arresting officer possessed the needed legal justification to pull over and/or come into contact with the driver of the vehicle.
+In these situations, if the stop is found to be illegal/unconstitutional then all of the evidence that flows from it will be suppressed.
+If the stop is suppressed then the case must be dismissed.